fiznool/mobile-backbone-boilerplate/buildtools.md

 If you have installed `bbb` globally with `npm install -g bbb` then the root folder of the bbb files can be found as follows:

- - OS X Mountain Lion: one of the following (dependong on how you installed node):
+ - OS X Mountain Lion: one of the following (depending on how you installed node):
    - `/usr/local/share/npm/lib/node_modules/bbb/`
    - `/usr/local/lib/node_modules/bbb`
  - Ubuntu 12.10: /usr/lib/node_modules/bbb/

-This folder will be refered to ad $BBB_ROOT below.
+This folder will be refered to as $BBB_ROOT below.

 ## Handlebars task